ceejbot/polyclay/README.md

 * Documentation
 * Add mixins to the official library & document ✓
-* Make it easy to choose between lodash & underscore using dependency injection in the require or something like that
+* Implement the original model builder using mixin machinery (augment mixins)
-* Clean up attachments API
+* Clean up attachments API ✓
 * Settle on one of destroy/remove/delete (probably destroy)  ✓
 * Improve rollback behavior & write some vicious tests for it
 * Implement saving already-persisted objects by means of merge()